nextgis/docs_ngcom/source/srs.rst

 Create SRS using definition
 --------------------------------------------

-To create a new SRS open “Control panel” in the main menu and press **“Create”** in “Spatial reference systems”:
+To create a new SRS open “Control panel” in the main menu and press **“Create”** in “Spacial reference systems”:

 .. figure:: _static/new_srs_eng_2.png
    :name: new_srs_pic